Dataset is not available.

 This table contains figures regarding expenditure on and financing of Research and Development (R&D) activities that are conducted with own or external personnel.
 Additionally figures are available regarding expenditure on R&D activities that are outsourced abroad.

 The figures are provided for the following sectors:

 The data regarding 2013-2019 are definitive, the data regarding 2020 are revised provisional and the data regarding 2021 are provisional.

 The figures about 2019 have been adjusted and are definitive.
 The figures about 2020 have been adjusted and are now revised provisional.
 Additionally, the provisional figures about 2021 have been published.

 When will new figures be published?

-In the fourth quarter of 2021 definitive figures about 2019 will be published.
+In the fourth quarter of 2023 provisional figures about 2022 will be published.

 - Expenditure on in-house R&D activities

 - Total expenditure on in-house R&D activities, in millions of euros.

 - The actual transactor in the production process, characterised by self-sufficiency with respect to the decisions about that process and by offering its products to third parties.